Sheval-Lab/scRNAseq_dropouts/README.md

 - `1_symsim_find_best_params.R` and `2_symsim_generate_datasets.R` runs [SimSym](https://doi.org/10.1038/s41467-019-10500-w) to estimate parameters for data simulation from real scRNA-seq dataset of mouse tracheal epithelial cells [(Montoro et al. 2018)](https://doi.org/10.1038/s41586-018-0393-7) and generates 3 synthetics datasets based on the populations of basal, club, and ciliated cells.

-- `3_zinb-wave_generate_datasets.R` runs [ZINB-WaVE](https://doi.org/10.1038/s41467-017-02554-5) to estimate parameters for data simulation from real scRNA-seq dataset of mouse tracheal epithelial cells [(Montoro et al. 2018)](https://doi.org/10.1038/s41586-018-0393-7) and generates 3 synthetics datasets based on the populations of basal, club, and ciliated cells.
+- `3_zinb-wave_generate_datasets.R` runs [ZINB-WaVE](https://doi.org/10.1038/s41467-017-02554-5) to estimate parameters for data simulation from real scRNA-seq dataset of mouse tracheal epithelial cells [(Montoro et al. 2018)](https://doi.org/10.1038/s41586-018-0393-7) and generates 3 synthetic datasets based on the populations of basal, club, and ciliated cells.

 - `4_preprocessing.R` performs filtering of non-expressed genes (min.cells = 3) and poor-quality cells (min.features = 200) and exports datasets as Seurat objects and text files with un-normalized and log-normalized gene expression counts.